Table of Contents

 Public Benefit Corporations (PBCs)

 A PBC may provide its statutory services for a fee and may otherwise engage in economic activities if the income generated augments the use of the organization’s assets and human resources, without negatively affecting the quality, scope, and availability of the statutory public services it provides (Law on PBCs Article 17(1)).
-PBCs may not, however, participate in the entrepreneurial activities of other persons (Law on PBCs Article 17(2)).
 The Law on PBCs allows a PBC to establish another legal entity, with the approval of the PBC’s Board of Trustees (Law on PBCs Article 13(1d)).

 The Civil Code provides that a publicly beneficial juridical person may register its public benefit status in the public register, pertaining to its given legal form.
 A court may decide to remove the status if the juridical person ceases to fulfill conditions for having the status, and does not remedy the deficiencies within a reasonable time (Civil Code Articles 147-149).
 The entity may choose to voluntarily resign the status, as well.

-The provisions of the Civil Code refer to a special law that should define the conditions for public benefit status, but such a law has not yet been passed by the Czech Parliament.
+The provisions of the Civil Code refer to a special law that should define the conditions for public benefit status.
+However, until now such a law has not yet been passed by the Czech Parliament.
 Nonetheless, the concept of public benefit is incorporated into the Income Tax Law and the Public Collections Law.

 Under the Income Tax Law, juridical and natural persons may generally deduct from their taxable income donations to a legal entity that is considered an NPO if: 1) the NPO is based in any member state of the European Union, or in Norway or Iceland; and 2) the recipient allocates the received money to certain public benefit activities, such as: science and learning, research and development, culture, schools, police, fire squads, support and protection of young people, protection of animals and their health, social and health care, ecology, humanitarian and charity purposes, religious purposes for registered churches and religious communities, and sports.
 Assistance for relief in the event of humanitarian and natural disasters is treated similarly (Income Tax Law Articles 15(1) and 20(8)).